Call of Duty: World at War: Multiplayer

 World at Wars multiplayer experience resembles the one established in Call of Duty 4: Modern Warfare.
 All versions of the game use a similar perk and ranking system and feature six multiplayer modes, including Team Deathmatch and capture the flag.
-There are three "killstreak rewards" that can be used to turn the tide of battle: a recon plane, showing opposing players on the mini-map; an artillery strike upon an area; and attack dogs, which spawn and attack opposing players.
-These are gained with 3, 5, and 7 kills, respectively.
-They are available in all game modes, apart from team survival, and cannot be edited.

 The game also features a cooperative gameplay mode with up to two players via split-screen on consoles, or four players online, for the first time in the franchise.
-The Wii version of the game does not include online co-op, but two players can play through a "squadmate co-op" mode which allows both players to experience the game through the same screen and point of view.
+The Wii version does not include online co-op, but two players can play through a "squadmate co-op" mode which allows both players to experience the game through the same screen and point of view.

 Nazi Zombies

 The Xbox 360, PlayStation 3, and Windows versions of World at War feature the minigame Nazi Zombies.
 This is the first appearance of the "Zombies" mode in any Call of Duty game; the mode would eventually become a mainstay for any Call of Duty game developed by Treyarch.
 On completion of the final campaign mission, the first Zombies map, "Nacht der Untoten", will launch automatically.